 Never leave your animal alone in a parked vehicle.
 On a hot day, even with the windows open, a car heat up very quickly.
 Likewise, in cold weather, a car can act as a refrigerator, holding in the cold.

 Last but not least, always watch the road.
 As cute as they are, do not let your pet distract you while you’re driving.

 All-Star Employee: Monica Seymour, National Operations Director

-Monica Seymour has been with Adopt-A-Highway Litter Removal Service of America, Inc. for 10 years.
-Located in our Encinitas headquarters, she runs our Operations Department.
-Monica works closely with all of our field crews as well as our DOT/Agency partners.
-One of the BEST things about Monica is that she will literally do anything it takes to get the job done!
+All-Star employee, Monica Seymour has been with Adopt-A-Highway Litter Removal Service of America, Inc. for over 10 years.
+Working out of the Adopt-A-Highway Litter Removal Service of America’s offices in San Diego, she manages the Operations Department.
+Monica works very closely with all of our field crews as well as our DOT and Agency partners.
+Truly, the one of the BEST things about Monica is that she literally does anything and everything to get the job done right!

 Every day at every turn, you see people staring at their smartphones in public while eating, walking and driving.
 Are they receiving urgent emails or texts?
 Most likely not.
 They (like us) are checking headlines, watching a show or sports, catching up on social media or playing the latest game.
 Smartphones are integrated in our lives and are a valuable tool, but for most of us it has become a habit to check phones almost constantly.
 So, we are suggesting a New Year’s Resolution of taking a break from your smartphone every day (and ALWAYS while driving).

 We are NOT crazy, just suggesting a 15-minute period one to two times per day that the phone is off-limits.
 See what happens – maybe more face-to-face interaction or being more present.

 We at Adopt A Highway Litter Removal Service are up for the challenge, are you?